The Counselling Project

 A childhood cancer diagnosis can be considered traumatic and can bring a range of emotions ranging from shock and disbelief, to worry and fear, through to sadness and anger.
 However, we know that with good psychosocial support, offered at the right time, many children and families will get through their experience.

 This is where the Counselling Project comes in.
 Led by two psychologists from Massey University, in partnership with Child Cancer Foundation and the National Child Cancer Network, the project aims to train existing counsellors across Aotearoa in the effects of childhood cancer on children, siblings, parents and wider whānau.

 This will increase the ability for families to access counselling support in their hometown once children have left their treatment providers (either Starship or CHOC) and throughout the ongoing challenges of childhood cancer.
-Child Cancer Foundation is funding the project as well as covering the cost of counselling sessions.
+Child Cancer Foundation is funding the project as well as covering the cost of counselling sessions for parents and families.

 We are very proud to be working towards having a network of well-trained, experienced counsellors who will be able to provide support for children and families across Aotearoa – something we believe to be a world-first.